 - Physical workspace

 Technology, are the tools that are implemented in the workplace to help employees get their work done.
 These also include apps and e-learning software.
-The technology that is provided is to help create a great employee experience and it tends to focus on the employee’s needs rather than the needs of the company.
+The technology that is provided is to help create a great employee experience.
+It tends to focus on the employee’s needs rather than the needs of the company.

 Although over the years employee experience has been talked out it will be the next big factor that HR will be turning their attention to in 2018.
-HR leaders will be tasked with the role of designing, building and maintaining the employer experience across their company, division and teams so that it will encourage and produce the very best in their employees.
+HR leaders will be tasked with the role of designing, building and maintaining the employer experience across their company, division and teams.
+This is so that it will encourage and produce the very best in their employees.

 If you’re already making an effort to improve employee engagement and employee satisfaction making the jump to improving the employee experience will be easy.
 All you have to do is be thoughtful, deliberate and, most importantly, listen.